Judge rejects $324.5 million settlement over Apple, Google hiring

 Koh referred to one email exchange which occurred after a Google recruiter solicited an Apple employee.
 Schmidt told Jobs that the recruiter would be fired.
 Jobs then forwarded Schmidt's note to a top Apple human resources executive with a smiley face.

-Koh also disclosed a 2006 exchange over Google's plans to open an engineering center in Paris.
+Koh also disclosed a 2006 exchange over Google's plans to open an engineering centre in Paris.
 Google sought to hire three former Apple engineers for the project, but Jobs objected.
 Jobs wrote that his company would "strongly prefer that you not hire these guys."
-Google then told Jobs it had scrapped plans for the Paris center, "based on your strong preference."
+Google then told Jobs it had scrapped plans for the Paris centre, "based on your strong preference."

 The four companies agreed to settle with the workers in April shortly before trial.
 The plaintiffs had planned to ask for about $3 billion in damages at trial, which could have tripled to $9 billion under antitrust law.